daniel-le97/vlibsql/README.md

 cargo and rust need to be installed [Rust and Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html)

-1. this will install libsql-c if not found
+2. this will install libsql-c if not found ( copies liblibsql.a to ./thirdparty)
+   - this will also prompt to install rust if not found in $PATH
 ```bash
 make update
 ```

-2. dynamic library (example)
+3. dynamic library (example)

 ```bash
 make update LIBRARY_LIB=liblibsql.dylib